uisautomation/django-boilerplate/{{ cookiecutter.project_slug }}/README.md

 ## Documentation

-The project has [detailed documentation](https://uisautomation.github.io/[...]/) for developers, including a "getting started" guide.
+The project has detailed documentation for developers, including a "getting started" guide.
+See below for information on building the documentation.

 ## Developer quickstart